- Aftermarket LED Bulbs Legalities

 With so many 4×4’s and SUV’s on the road, there is a greater chance to get caught out with a height difference.

 This is typically due to the manual-levelling of the drivers’ headlight bulbs.
-In most modern vehicles, a small dial can be adjusted that raises the beam pattern of your headlights.
+In most modern vehicles, a small dial can be adjusted that raises or lowers the beam pattern of your headlights.
 When vehicles that are high off the ground adjust this setting, it can often blind other road users.

 There is a surprising amount of negative reviews and articles from reputable platforms that are simply misinformed or unaware why there is an issue with their bulb.